Get the facts – Indigenous engagement

 We know there’s more to building a pipeline than just materials and construction.
 The success of Coastal GasLink relies on working with local communities, listening to their views, incorporating their feedback where possible, and caring for sensitive landscapes and culturally and historically significant places.
 First Nations communities do not have to choose between economics, culture, environment and a traditional way of life.
 By meeting and talking with them, we’re able to address their questions and concerns, and incorporate their local and traditional knowledge.

 “TransCanada and Coastal GasLink have been exceptional in the way they deal with First Nations people.
 They really listen and I think they care, and they’re willing to incorporate the needs and concerns of local Indigenous people into their project planning and strategy.”

 – Layne Boucher, local Indigenous contractor.

-- To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Aboriginal communities along the proposed pipeline route, and over one-third of all the work completed on the project has been conducted by Indigenous people.
+- To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Indigenous communities along the proposed pipeline route, and over one-third of all the work completed on the project has been conducted by Indigenous people.